Practices in Conscious Living

 The Mussar in Action program runs for 26 weeks

-For local groups, please check with your group facilitator for method of payment.
+For local groups, please check with your group facilitator for a method of payment.

 Please check with your facilitator before paying for this LOCAL course.
 Your facilitator will tell you whether to pay directly to the institution sponsoring your Local group, or to pay using PayPal/Credit Card at this site.